rukai/gc-adapter-diagnostics/readme.md

 A tool I quickly hacked together, to display any errors found, when trying to read from a Wii U to GC controller adapter.

-To use simply: `cargo run --release`
+You will need to setup the libusb dependency, then you can `cargo run --release`